fluorspar20/saas-backend/README.md

   metrics and numbers are not readily available on publicly reported SEC Filings and need to be chalked out from the available forms (10-K, 10-Q, 8-K, etc.).

-- Accessing these metrics can be of tremendous value to the right users.
-However, forms that are being filed are very detailed and take time to analyze.
-Thus we propose an interactive dashboard capable of analyzing SEC Filings, to the SaaS companies and investors alike, to have a quick overview of the Key SaaS Goals so that they can make an informed decision.
+- Accessing these metrics can be of tremendous value to the users looking to invest.
+However, the forms filed in SEC are very detailed, diverse and take time to analyze.
+Thus, we propose an interactive dashboard capable of analyzing SEC Filings to the SaaS companies and investors alike to quickly overview the Key SaaS Goals and data to make an informed decision.

 ## Technologies Used